lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
-You've used summary on a model before, which isn't a great interface to accessing the results.
+You've used summary on a model before, which isn't the best way of accessing results.
 Calculating the confidence interval in base R requires extra work.
 To use tidy, you provide the model object, and set conf dot int to true.

-In return you'll have a nice dataframe of results and confidence intervals.
-Confidence intervals are, very simply, a range of uncertainty of the estimate.
+What you'll get is a nice dataframe of results and confidence intervals.
+Confidence intervals are, very simply, a range in uncertainty around the estimate.

 ---